Zhongguancun: Notable education and research centers

 Zhongguancun has an association with China's two most prestigious universities, Peking University and Tsinghua University, along with Beijing Normal University and the Chinese Academy of Sciences, all of which are in close proximity.

 Secondary schools in Zhongguancun include the Affiliated High School of Peking University and the High School Affiliated to Renmin University of China.

-Government infrastructure
+Administration

 The Zhongguancun Administrative Committee oversees the city.
-The State Administration of Foreign Experts Affairs (SAFEA) has its headquarters in Zhongguancun.
+The State Administration of Foreign Experts Affairs (SAFEA) is headquartered in Zhongguancun.